abinit/abinit/doc/tutorial/rf1.md

 authors: XG, RC
 ---

-# First lesson on DFPT
+# First tutorial on DFPT:

-## Dynamical and dielectric properties of AlAs.
+## Dynamical and dielectric properties of AlAs

-This lesson aims at showing how to get the following physical properties, for an insulator:
+In this tutorial you will learn how to get the following physical properties (of an insulator) from density-functional perturbation theory (DFPT):

   * the phonon frequencies and eigenvectors at Gamma
   * the dielectric constant